 1. Lost is only a TV series

-… and a very old one!
-When I decided to move to Paris in 2006, I was alone and my notebook was full of weird sentences such as "À Charles de Gaulle, il devrait y avoir un homme tenant une pancarte avec votre nom au Terminal 2." ("At Charles de Gaulle, there should be a man holding a board with your name at Terminal 2."), and "Excusez-moi, pourriez vous m’indiquer la direction de l’auberge de jeunesse ?" ("Excuse me, could you tell me in which direction the youth hostel is?")
+When I decided to move to Paris in 2006, I was alone and my notebook was full of weird sentences such as: “À Charles de Gaulle, il devrait y avoir un homme tenant une pancarte avec votre nom au Terminal 2” (At Charles de Gaulle, there should be a man holding a board with your name at Terminal 2), and “Excusez-moi, pourriez vous m’indiquer la direction de l’auberge de jeunesse ?”
+(Excuse me, could you tell me in which direction the youth hostel is?).

-That long preparation certainly helped me a lot, but when I finally arrived at Charles de Gaulle and realized that nobody was waiting for me, I panicked a little and walked around the airport looking for a shuttle heading to the city center.
-When I finally found the sign for the shuttle company, it was almost two hours later (Charles de Gaulle is huge), I was exhausted and the car had already left without me.
+That long preparation certainly helped me a lot, but when I finally arrived at Charles de Gaulle and realized that nobody was waiting for me, I panicked and walked around the airport looking for a shuttle heading to the city center.
+When I finally found the sign for the shuttle company, it was almost two hours later (Charles de Gaulle is huge) — I was exhausted and the car had already left without me.

 If I imagine the same scene in a contemporary setting, I have to laugh a little bit: with my smartphone full of apps, maps and Google Translate, none of this would have happened (and all that time spent memorizing irrelevant sentences could have been spent on something else).

 2. Lost in Translation?
 Not really

 Remember poor Scarlett Johansson and Bill Murray, disoriented in Tokyo in the film Lost in Translation?
 I won’t tell you the end of the movie, but I can assure you that none of that would have happened in a movie set in 2017.

 If you’re in Japan now, and cannot understand or read the signs around you, you can point your camera phone at the written words you can’t understand and see them translated on the screen.
 This can help get you out of a bind, but it should be considered an emergency solution only.